chiabingxuan/DSA3101-Group-Project/README.md

 ### 4.2 Initial Data Exploration

 After this first round of data cleaning, we now create visualisations to better understand the distributions of values for each attribute.
 Consider the common attributes for `trip_data` and `other_feedback_data`.
 Note that the distribution of each of these attributes is similar for both `pandas.DataFrames`.
 Hence, it suffices to investigate the distributions of attributes for `trip_data`.
+All visualisations from this phase of data exploration can be found under `visualisations/initial_data_exploration/`.

 In `survey_cleaning.py`, by calling `visualise_data()` on `trip_data`, we obtain the following insights: